Skip to main content

 Arequipa has a number of ‘Free Walking’ Tours a little too many.
 And being honest, here is one not to do!

-This specific ‘Downtown Walking Tour’ runs Monday to Sunday at 10am and 3pm.
+This specific ‘Downtown Walking Tour’ runs Monday to Sunday at 10 am and 3 pm.
 The Meeting point is Calle Santa Catalina #204.

 It’s awful.
 One of the worst we’ve ever taken.
-There is more talking than walking tour!
+There is more talking than walking tours!
 The guide was a little too eccentric and cocky to be leading a group of Gringos and some of the tales he shared were so “out there”.
 For example, at one stage he asked Luke to demonstrate rubbing a dead guinea pig up and down my naked body, while he told a story about traditional Andean sacrifices.

-We’re OK with being made feel a little awkward but others hated this.
-We also spent nearly a half an hour sharing stories about our own countries, something that no one cares about since we were all here to learn about ‘The White City’.
+We’re OK with being made to feel a little awkward but others hated this.
+We also spent nearly half an hour sharing stories about our own countries, something that no one cares about since we were all here to learn about ‘The White City’.

 NOTE: We here at The Ungraceful Guide are HUGE advocates of the free walking tour as a good way to get to know a city, in saying that, this one is The ultimate “avoid it!”.
 The guide didn’t really answer any questions and spent most of the time talking about how much better Arequipa is than anywhere else.
-There were several other walking tours that I’m sure cover the same attractions, maaaaaybe go with one of those.
+There were several other walking tours that I’m sure cover the same attractions, maybe go with one of those.

 El Mirador Yanahuara:

-EditHead out to this unique, view point where the landscapes of Arequipa and Mount Misti are framed by white sillar stone arches.
+EditHead out to this unique viewpoint where the landscapes of Arequipa and Mount Misti are framed by white sillar stone arches.
 You’ll find some beautiful photo ops.
 There is no entry fee but visit in the afternoon when there’s not a whole bunch of tours clogging the place up.

 Alpaca World: